jcardoz/TypeScript-Training/README.md

 tsc fileName.ts
 tsc folderName
 ```
- -This will compile the typescript file or all TS files in that folder into JavaScript files, with the same name
+This will compile the typescript file or all TS files in that folder into JavaScript files, with the same name

 2. You can also install the compiler into your favorite IDE and build from there

 3. For actual projects, this will be included in your build system or build tool - so that you will have browser ready JavaScript for your project

 ###	Setting up your IDE for typescript use